Workshop: Psychology for UX and Product Design

 Through a series of fun, practical exercises you’ll learn:

 - Psychology and interaction design.
-How to evaluate and design interactions such as onboarding, search, navigation and eCommerce using psychology.
+A framework to evaluate and design interactions such as onboarding, search, navigation and eCommerce using psychology.

 - Psychology and user experience.
 A second framework that can help you evaluate and improve the user experience of your digital products.
-How humans perceive and understand the world around them and how to build your product around that framework.
+How humans perceive and understand the world around them and how to build innovative product around that framework.

 - Psychology and the dark arts.
 Persuasive design, cognitive biases and other brain hacks.
-Do they really work and how to apply them in product design.
+Do they really work?
+How to apply them in product design.
 What are the ethics of applying psychology to digital design.